nschirmer/FloPoker/README.md

 Thanks to [subskybox](https://www.codeproject.com/articles/569271/a-poker-hand-analyzer-in-javascript-using-bit-math)
 for the wonderful 5-card Poker Scoring algorithm which was utilized in this project and adapted to work with 3-card and 4-card Poker hands.

+Thanks to [Derek Stephen McLean](https://github.com/delboy1978uk/playing-cards) for the CSS image sprite for standard 52 playing cards.